ge96lip/ProtoPNet/README.md

 # ProtoPNet

-This GitHub repository contains the code implementation from the following analysis: [link]
+This GitHub repository contains the code implementation of different ProtoPNets.
+The presentation and paper in this repository compare the results quantitatively and qualitatively of the different ProtoPNets on classification performance and interpretability.

 There are three different ProtoPNets namely:
 - ProtoPFormer